Looking for some tips to perfect your video content? How about 15 streaming tips for live and on-demand content?

 #3: Plan around lighting

 Come prepared with a lighting solution for your setup.
 Even the best camera can produce a poor looking live stream if the lighting is inadequate.
 If you have a controlled environment, try to setup a three point lighting system.
-This is one backlight behind the subject and a fill light and a key light in front of the subject, both shining from the sides.
+This is one backlight behind the subject along with a fill light and a key light in front of the subject, both shining from the sides.
 See page 6 of the Video Studio Recommendations white paper for more information on this and suggested gear.

-If you don’t have a controlled environment, try to make sure to check during your early tests to see if the setup is adequate.
+If you don’t have a controlled environment, try to check during your early tests to see if the setup is adequate.
 Is there too much backlight, casting the subject in the shadows?
 Too much direct light, washing out details?
 Recognize these during your testing and look for alternatives, usually shooting from a different angle, to try and overcome them.

 #4: Don’t downplay your audio